 2. Pair Up and Chat

 Pair up participants with a partner to do an activity or discuss a topic, much like in face-to-face classrooms.
 Have each share with their partner via private chat or third-party instant messenger.

 Similar to what is often done in a classroom, virtual ILT designers might build some engaging competitive games into the course.
 This is probably best done through screen sharing, for the purpose of review sessions.
 For vILT, you might want to break the class into different groups, with a team captain for each team.

 Either rotate the question/activities to teams in order or allow the team captain to buzz-in using a raised-hand icon.
 The team can help their team captain answer the question or complete the activity using private chat.

 4. Summarize It

 At various points during a session, have participants summarize what has been covered.
 Ask them to reflect on the content so far, using the chat functionality to summarize in 7–10 words.
 Share some of the top messages.

-The final challenge is try to summarize in 1 or 2 words.
+Then give them the final challenge to summarize in 1–2 words.

 5. Fast Finish